sujal.dev

 However, Wayland itself is not a compositor; it's the protocol that a conforming compositor and a client use to talk to one another.
 But how do you talk to a Wayland compositor?

-Making a Connection to the Wayland Compositor
+Making a Connection to the Wayland Server

 1